Use Visual Studio Code with a Run:AI Job¶

 Submit a Workload¶

-You will need your image to run an ssh server (e.g OpenSSH).
-For the purposes of this document, we used a sample Docker Hub repository which runs sshd with
+You will need your image to run an SSH server (e.g OpenSSH).
+For the purposes of this document, we have created an image named

 - The job starts an sshd server on port 22.